-- 1. Reading books must be observed or listed as an activity on a schedule or current lesson plan. - 2.
+- 1. Reading books must be observed or listed as an activity on a current, readily available and generally followed daily schedule or current lesson plan. - 2.
 At least one additional instance, other than reading books, of an experience that promotes literacy development must be observed. - 3.
 Evidence of at least one strategy to promote early literacy development through the introduction of languages other than English or supports for dual language learners must be observed or listed on a current lesson plan.